 Medical Referral Program

 Thus, the CHHF Board of Directors took a leap of faith and began a Medical Referral Program in 2014.
-The goal of this program is to ensure that patients receive the medical, dental, and ophthalmic care they need.
+This program aims to ensure that patients receive the medical, dental, and ophthalmic care they need.

 In some cases, medical care is donated by medical mission teams from the US who volunteer at hospitals in the major cities.
 Often, patients cannot afford the cost of transportation to the city where the team is working.
-At times, in the Honduran hospital system, specialized medical care is provided after the patient pays for necessary medical tests.
-Thus, travel funds may be provided to the patient and CHHF will arrange payment for specialists or specific medical testing.
+In the Honduran hospital system, specialized medical care is provided after the patient pays for necessary medical tests.
+Thus, travel funds may be provided to the patient, and CHHF will arrange payment for specialists or specific medical testing.